BillChan226/Visualization-Project-for-Greyout/Notes/Notes on Visualization.md

 HPC是Parallel Coordinates的Variation之一。When visualizing a large data set by the hierarchical parallel coordinates, the number of overlapping lines, obtained by the parallel coordinates, decreases.

-+ First, the data are grouped into some clusters by one of clustering methods
++ First, the data are grouped into some clusters by one of the clustering methods

 + Afterwards, the data are represented on the parallel coordinates, the centers of clusters are highlighted; the color intensity of the members of clusters depends on how far they are from the cluster center; different clusters are displayed by